North Carolina Drinking Water Act.

 (3) "Contaminant" means any physical, chemical, biological or radiological substance or matter in water.

-(3a) "Department" means the Department of Environment and Natural Resources.
+(3a) "Department" means the Department of Environmental Quality.

 (4) "Drinking water rules" means rules adopted pursuant to this Article.